mgaitan/sphinxcontrib-mermaid/README.rst

    .. mermaid:: path/to/mermaid-gantt-code.mmd

-As for all file references in Sphinx, if the filename is absolute, it is taken as relative to the source directory.
+As for all file references in Sphinx, if the filename is not absolute, it is taken as relative to the source directory.